Certifying the activation of Bell nonlocality with finite data: Verification of Bell locality

-\emph{Demonstration of the locality of the whole confidence polytope.---} To demonstrate the locality of the whole confidence polytope, one only needs to determine the locality of all of its vertices.
-This is however a challenging task, as the vertices of the polytope are generally not of a specialised form such as Eq.~\eqref{eq:nice-state} where a special construction of a LHS model is valid~\cite{evans2013, baker2018}.
-A method to construct a LHS model for a generic state $\varrho_{AB}$ is thus required.
+To demonstrate the Bell locality of the whole confidence polytope, one only needs to determine the Bell locality of all of its vertices.
+This is, however, a challenging task, as the vertices of the polytope are generally not of a specialised form such as Eq.~\eqref{eq:nice-state} where a special construction of an LHS model is valid \cite{evans2013, baker2018}.
+A method to construct an LHS model for a generic state $\varrho_{AB}$ is thus required.
 We address this problem in two steps.
-In the first step, we reduce the construction of a LHS model for generalised measurements to that of a LHS$_2$ model, that is a LHS model for dichotomic measurements.
-In the second step, we describe how a LHS$_2$ model can be obtained for arbitrary qudit-qubit states.
+First, we reduce the construction of an LHS model for generalised measurements to that of an LHS$_2$ model for dichotomic measurements.
+Second, we describe how an LHS$_2$ model can be obtained for general qudit-qubit states.